HL7 Terminology (THO)

 measure-population Measure Population

-Measure population criteria define the patients, subjects, or events for which the individual observation for the measure should be taken.
+Measure population inclusion criteria define the patients, subjects, or events for which the measure observation should be taken.
 Measure populations are used for continuous variable measures rather than numerator and denominator criteria.

 measure-population-exclusion Measure Population Exclusion